OpenBB-finance/OpenBB/website/content/terminal/reference/etf/screener/sbc.md

 ---
 title: sbc
-description: This documentation page describes how to use the sbc or 'search by category' feature on FinanceDatabase/StockAnalysis.com.
+description: "This documentation page describes how to use the sbc or 'search by category'" feature on FinanceDatabase/StockAnalysis.com.
 It provides detailed information about parameters for category and limit.
 It specifically caters to ETFs data lookup.
 keywords: